 Watch the damage that’s occurring to seabirds from eating plastic.

 The Good Old Days

 When I was a kid there was very little plastic.
 Drinks were served in waxed paper cups or in glasses.
 Beverages and sauces were sold in glass bottles.
-Vegetables and fruit from the grocer and supermarket was packaged in paper or cardboard, or sold in glass containers or steel cans.
-If you ordered freshly cooked fish and chips, a family favourite, it would all be tipped onto a piece of grease proof paper and then wrapped in newspaper.
+Vegetables and fruit from the grocer and supermarket was packaged in paper or cardboard or sold in glass containers or steel cans.
+If you ordered freshly cooked fish and chips, a family favorite, it would all be tipped onto a piece of grease proof paper and then wrapped in newspaper.
 Nobody got sick from any of these materials.
-When they were discarded they didn’t pollute the Earth.
+When they were discarded, they didn’t pollute the Earth.

 A refundable deposit was paid on every glass bottle purchased.
 This guaranteed that nearly all were collected.
 Cashing in those glass bottles was how kids like me funded our holidays!
 The same should be done now for plastic products to ensure their return.

 Paper, cardboard and glass might not be quite as convenient or robust as plastic, but these materials are available; they’re cheap; they’re recyclable and they’re fully biodegradable.
 Steel is very robust and it’s also fully biodegradable and recyclable.
 This shows we already have all the raw materials we need to produce safe, recyclable packaging right now.
 We don’t need packaging made from a material that is so environmentally unfriendly it threatens to kill entire species of birds and other marine life while haunting us with nonspecific illnesses for generations.

 The Global Threat